-Though Tucson is laid out on a grid, unlike many communities, it has many small pockets of very nice housing tucked adjacent to a less desirable housing.
+Though Tucson is laid out on a grid, unlike many communities, it has many small pockets of very nice housing tucked adjacent to less desirable housing.
 A visual inspection of several blocks around any potential house is recommended!

 Google Maps: Renting from afar?
-Check Google maps (http://maps.google.com/) and the satellite map version to see what the neighborhood looks like around a rental you've identified.
+Check Google maps and the satellite map version to see what the neighborhood looks like around a rental you've identified.
 There are detailed satellite maps available and "Street View" is available for much of Tucson.
 Email us if you have a specific question and need a pair of eyes locally.

 Pima County Assessor: Thinking of buying or wondering what the property last sold for?
 Investigate the property on the Pima County Assessor's site (the site has links to an excellent GIS database).
-Just enter the address for details, http://www.asr.co.pima.az.us/
+Just enter the address for details.